sschoger/jigsaw-blog/source/_posts/exporting-svg-icons-in-sketch.md

 ---

-If you like the icon used in the article, you can it, along with many others, [here](http://www.heroicons.com).
+If you like the icon used in the article, you can get it, along with many others, [here](http://www.heroicons.com).